 Home Economics or Agriculture or Shop 2 units

-The second se units

 units

+Mathematics (American History) units

-Mathematics 2 units
+2 units

 Students with four units and fewer than eight will be considered sophomores.
 Students with eight units or more but less than eleven will be considered juniors.
 Students with eleven units or more will be considered seniors.